ajaydhar1/baseball-pitches/README.md

 **PHP Fragments:**

-There are three PHP fragment files that are included in the homepage.
-They use the naming convention of prepending the file name with three underscores, like "___config.php".
+There are three PHP fragment files that are imported into the homepage.
+These fragments use the naming convention of having the file name prepended with three underscores, like "___config.php".

 For this project, seperating the code into three PHP fragment files was done for readability.
 But in larger, multi-page projects, it's also done for reusability.
 Like for showing the same menu across multiple pages.
 So if you have to make a change to the menu, you only have to make it in one file, the menu fragment file.